QuantConnect/Lean/Data/equity/readme.md

 NASD | ‘8’ | Placeholder for 611 Exempt
 NASD | ‘9’ | Placeholder for 611 Exempt

-See more information in the QuantQuote [whitepaper](https://quantquote.com/docs/TickView_Historical_Trades.pdf).
+See more information in the AlgoSeek [whitepaper](https://us-equity-market-data-docs.s3.amazonaws.com/algoseek.US.Equity.TAQ.pdf).